GitbyteMaster/Reverie-Programming-Language/README.md

 It shares the same/simliar syntax and purpose as the [PRIME Programming Language](https://github.com/GitbyteMaster/PRIME-Lang), as it is a simple, cleaner rebuild of PRIME.
 # Why Reverie?
 The Reverie programming language comes with simple syntax and methods for development.
 It is open source for developers to modify into a shape of their choice.
+It is made in multiple formats to work with Windows, and Macintosh operating systems for more compatibility.
 # Installation
 Windows & Mac are still in development currently, but will be released in time.